Clay Imports is a family business. On National Siblings Day, let us introduce you to founders and brothers Zac and Nick Barreiro.

 Today, their company Clay Imports inspires outstanding spaces through customizable tile design and clay architectural products all over the world.

 While working in tile installation, Zac and Nick learned about a variety of tile products.
-Working directly with homeowners, the Barreiro brothers were often tasked with installation and also scouting for hard to find products, often made in Mexico.
+Working directly with homeowners, the Barreiro brothers were frequently tasked with installation and also scouting for hard to find products, often made in Mexico.
 They were fascinated with the crafts that came from across the border, mostly Saltillo tile and traditional Talavera.
 Since they are fluent in both Spanish and English, and familiar with Mexico, it was clear to Zac and Nick: They had an opportunity to better inform customers about Mexican handcrafted products.
 In addition, they were able to save customers money and hassle to get them what they want.

 We want people to be able to access something in a very user-friendly way that previously they thought was out of their reach.